Rub21/findchangeset-plugin/Build-plugin.md

 - Create a java class called `FindChangesetDialog.java` in `org.openstreetmap.josm.plugins.findchangeset` and copy and paste the below code on it.

-The `FindChangesetDialog.java` class is where is coming the interface to show,  in this case this will create a window in the sidebar of JOSM.
+The `FindChangesetDialog.java` the class will create a window in the sidebar of JOSM.

 ```
 package org.openstreetmap.josm.plugins.findchangeset;